Index 21 / 25

 Abandoned

 The mosaics are the heartbreak.
-Where the roof has failed, water has gotten into the great circular hall and the faces and fists and red stars are coming away from the wall in flakes, gold and crimson chips collecting in the meltwater on the floor.
+Where the roof has failed, water has gotten into the hall and the faces and fists and red stars are coming away from the wall in flakes, gold and crimson chips collecting in the meltwater on the floor.
 You can stand under what’s left of the ceiling and watch a slogan lose a letter a year.
+It was built to be the opposite of abandoned — a hall on the roof of the country, raised by hand and ideology — and then the idea it celebrated dissolved and left the building too remote to demolish, too heavy to forget.

 Field photographs 07